Building Klue

 }

-In light of AI tooling rapidly maturing in 2025, I was itching to test out eval frameworks, token usage tracking, concept drift monitoring, orchestration for multi-step agentic loops.
-But had to keep it simple because observability is for scale.
-V1 is about validating the core loop first.
+With AI tooling maturing fast in 2025, I was itching to test out eval frameworks, token usage tracking, concept drift monitoring, and orchestration for multi-step agentic loops.
+But I had to keep it simple.
+Observability is for scale; v1 is about validating the core loop.

 Local RAG Stack

-To enable active surfacing of relevant notes based on context, we couldn't simply send the current page and note contexts to an LLM on most user actions — it's both computationally expensive and slow.
-The Deep Diver researcher also can't send proprietary work to cloud LLM.
+To actively surface relevant notes based on context, we couldn't just send the current page and note contexts to an LLM on most user actions.
+It's both computationally expensive and slow.
+The Deep Diver researcher also can't send proprietary work to a cloud LLM.

 I needed a local-first, zero-API-calls approach for embeddings.
-Privacy by architecture, not by promise.
+The privacy comes from where the data sits, not from a privacy policy.
 Your notes should never leave your machine unless you explicitly use chat.

 I settled on the classic all-MiniLM-L6-v2 sentence transformer.
 It turns text into a numerical 'fingerprint' that represents its meaning.
 Larger model variants (768-dim) were more accurate but 4x bigger.
 Smaller models (128-dim) were faster but felt too imprecise.
 384-dim hit the sweet spot.